 TGax Editor: Please update the title of 10.2.5a as shown below:

-Multi-user uplink access (MUUA)
+Trigger-based Uplink access (TBUA)

 TGax Editor: Please merge the two paragraphs in this section and make the following changes:

-A non-AP HE STA also implements one or two UL access methods.
-The UL MU TB access (UMTA) is used when an HE AP triggers a group of non-AP HE STAs to transmit an HE TB PPDU.
-The optional UORA additionally allows a non-AP HE STA to access one of a number of resource units designated for random access by the HE AP.The operation of UMTA is described in 27.5.3 (UL MU operation).
-The operation of UORA is described in 27.5.5 (UL OFDMA-based random access (UORA))).
+A non-AP HE STA also implements Trigger-based UL access methods.
+The TB UL access (TBUA) is used when an HE AP triggers one or more non-AP HE STAs to simultaneously transmit an HE TB PPDU.
+The optional UORA additionally allows a non-AP HE STA to access one of a number of resource units designated for random access by the HE AP.
+Also see 27.5.3 (UL MU operation) and 27.5.5 (UL OFDMA-based random access (UORA)).

 MAC architecture[13042]